 Make it descriptive

-When you write your App Description, it needs to tell users what it's for.
-If you simply put "Midwest Grain Expo app", Apple's going to reject it.
+When you write your App Description, it needs to tell users what the app is for.
+If you simply put "Midwest Grain Expo app", Apple will reject it.
 Instead, use something like this:

 "The Midwest Grain Expo's fundamental mission is to bring together like-minded grain-ologists who are looking to connect in a meaningful way, be inspired, and ultimately co-create — because we are stronger (and smarter) together."

 Make it simple

-If you set your app's Sign-up and Log-in options with any of the social login options, such as Facebook or LinkedIn, and your event is Invite-Only, this can cause confusion when people try to sign into your app.
-For example, if they make their account with Facebook, and their Facebook account was made with a different email address than you used to invite them, they won't be able to log in.
+If you set your app's Sign-up and Log-in options with any of the social login options, and your event is Invite-Only, this can cause confusion when people try to sign into your app.
+For example, if they make their account with LinkedIn, and their LinkedIn account is associated with a email address than the one you used to invite them, they won't be able to log in.

-So, if your event is Invite-only, it's safest to choose only Email as your app's Sign-up and Log-in option.
+It's safest to choose only Email as your app's Sign-up and Log-in option if your event is Invite-only.

 Make it pretty

 We get it.
-You want your app in the hands of your attendees asap, but don't forget to finish dressing it up before you send it to the party!
-If you haven't finished customizing your event with a logo and cover image, custom color, or feature icons, or if you're using any placeholder text or images, we're probably going to bounce the app back to you.
+You want your app in the hands of your attendees as soon as possible, but don't forget to finish dressing it up before you send it to the party!
+If you haven't finished customizing your event with a logo and cover image, custom color, or feature icons, or if you're using any placeholder text or images, we'll probably bounce the app back to you.

 Why?
 We take screenshots of your app to show on the App Store and Play Store, so if the event's customization is incomplete, they won't be the best representation of your app, and people might get confused.

 Make it free

-No, we don't mean give away registrations.
-Anytime Apple sees money changing hands in an App, they'll want a piece of that tasty pie.
-Anything in your app that mentions paid services, paywalled content, raffles/sweepstakes/gambling, and even charitable giving could cause you some headache.
+No, we're not asking you to give away registrations.
+Any time Apple sees money changing hands in an App, they'll want a piece.
+Anything in your app that mentions paid services, paywalled content, raffles/sweepstakes/gambling, and even charitable giving could cause some issues.